 by Joann Corcoran, MFA 2019

 When applying to the Masters in Financial Analysis programme, I was promised hands on, experiential learning.
 The London Business Challenge Week is a highlight of the programme that did not disappoint.
-I was keen on putting my acquired skills to good use to benefit a real-life company.
+I was keen to put my acquired skills to good use to benefit a real-life company.

-We had a list of exciting companies to choose from, from various sectors such as Asset Management, Fintech, Media or Real Estate.
+We had a list of exciting companies to choose from, from a range of sectors such as Asset Management, FinTech, Media or Real Estate.
 Some of the projects included M&A and strategic valuations, funding pitches or investment analyses.

 Our task for the week was to create an impact measurement model, to enable Fineazy to quantitatively measure how they are progressing financial literacy in communities in Ghana.
 This seemed pretty straightforward on paper, but when we started brainstorming we quickly realised this task was going to be a good challenge.
 The output was to enable Fineazy to make better internal decisions but also serve as a valuable tool for pitching to impact investors to raise funds in the future.